SEV (company)

 SEV is a power producer and distributor on the Faroe Islands.
 The company name is derived from the names of islands Streymoy, Eysturoy and Vágar, which established the company on 1 October 1946.
 All municipalities in Vágar, all in Eysturoy except for Sjóvar municipality and all municipalities in Streymoy except for Tórshavn, Kvívík and Kollafjørður met at the first establishing meeting.
 Later all municipalities in the Faroe Islands joined SEV.
 In 2015 60% of the produced electricity of SEV came from green energy sources, 17,8% came from the windmills in Neshagi and Húsahagi, 42,3% came was hydropower.

 History

 SEV was founded on 1 October 1946.
 The foundation meeting took place in Tórshavn and was attended by representatives from 19 municipalities from Streymoy, Eysturoy and Vágar.
 Gunnar Dahl Olsen who was sysselmann and mayor of Vestmanna was the first president of SEV.
-By 1963, all Faroe's municipalities had been join the company and transferred their own power production capacities to SEV.
+By 1963, all Faroe's municipalities had joined the company and transferred their own power production capacities to SEV.

 In 2015, the company was awarded the Nordic Council Environment Prize.

 Activities

-In November 2012 the Faroe Islands became the first place in the world where a virtual power plant (Power Hub)was used to recreate balance in an island power system by decoupling large industrial units in less than a second from the main power system, thereby avoiding blackouts.
+In November 2012 the Faroe Islands became the first place in the world where a virtual power plant (Power Hub) was used to recreate balance in an island power system by decoupling large industrial units in less than a second from the main power system, thereby avoiding blackouts.